 The people who earn the EITC are fellow Californians who work in areas like health care, education, food services, agriculture, housekeeping and landscaping.
 They’re our neighbors who get us home safely when we call a ride-sharing company and help care for aging family members.
 They’re the Californians who often work the hardest yet are struggling to pay for the basic needs of life.

-California just expanded the state EITC, which will benefit working families in two major ways:
+California has recently expanded the state EITC, which will benefit working families in three major ways:

 - California raised the necessary income level to qualify for EITC assistance.
 That means that even more working families will receive this important tax credit.